killy971/hpc-coveralls/README.md

 hpc-coveralls currently only supports Travis CI, but support for other services will be added over time.

+hpc-coveralls is still under development and any contributions are welcome!

 # Usage

 ## Travis CI